Being An Empath Will Basically Kill You Unless You Use These Tips

 As with most things, prevention is the key.
 It is vital that we be aware of the mind and body at all times.

-We must monitor our stress levels and emotional levels.
+Being an empath will kill you unless you monitor stress levels and emotional levels.

 We must have a point at which we say “enough”, a point at which we stop what we are doing and prioritise our health.
 When we start to feel overwhelmed, we must find solitude and unwind.
 This is being compassionate for the mind and body.

-3 Ways Empaths Can Prevent Adrenal Fatigue Syndrome
+3 Tips For Empaths For Adrenal Fatigue Syndrome

 1: Eat a healthy, balanced diet: